 After a long retreat, a deep ebb tide of silence, the Pacific blog returns to regular publication for this momentous political year.
 The Pacific will remain "a still small voice" in the vast ocean of digital detritus, providing discriminating readers with shorter prose pieces on politics, literature and religion, as well as the occasional original … Continue reading The Pacific Returns for 2020

 There is a new “Commission on Unalienable Rights” Investigating whether there’s a thing called human rights For aliens & atheists & immigrants & kids And anyone who alienates It by the color of her skin.

 "There's only one thing worse than being effete; And that's being a cosmopolitan elite!
 What we need is conservative nationalism: America white or wrong!
 You know, imperialism."

 Propaganda is hard to tell.
 Eventually, it's "what the hell?"

 To be "liberal" is to be "open to new ideas" and "favourable to or respectful of individual rights and freedoms."
-Given the above definition, can a true liberal be a promoter or defender of that most ancient flaw of humanity–war?
+Given the above definition, can a true liberal be a promoter or defender of that most ancient flaw of humanity--war?
 Is such a thing as a "liberal hawk" logical or possible?
 One of the oldest … Continue reading Why I am a “bleeding-heart liberal”